DarPanda2058/AgriWebApp/README.md

-🌱 AgriWebApp – Smart Farming Assistant
+# 🌱 AgriWebApp – Smart Farming Assistant

-AgriWebApp is an intelligent web application designed to assist farmers in optimizing their farming practices using real-time soil analysis, weather data, and crop recommendation powered by machine learning.
+**AgriWebApp** is an intelligent web application designed to assist farmers in optimizing their farming practices using real-time soil analysis, weather data, and crop recommendations powered by machine learning.
 The platform allows farmers to manage their land, monitor fertility, receive tailored crop suggestions, and track inventory—all from a user-friendly dashboard.

-🚀 Features
-🌍 Land Selection via Map Interface
-Farmers can select and register plots using an interactive map (Leaflet.js).

-🧪 Soil Fertility Prediction
-Automatically fetches soil nutrient data using external APIs and predicts fertility using a trained ML model.

-☀️ Weather Forecast Integration
-Provides daily weather data and hourly soil moisture using Open-Meteo API.

-🌾 AI-Powered Crop Recommendation
-Suggests top 3 crops for the land based on soil and weather using Random Forest model.

-📦 Inventory Management
-Allows users to add, edit, and delete inventory items related to farming (seeds, fertilizers, etc.).

-🔐 JWT-based Authentication
-Secured login system with token generation and protected backend routes.

-📊 Soil and Weather Visualization
-Data is shown with graphs and summaries to help farmers make informed decisions.

-🛠️ Tech Stack
-Backend
-Spring Boot (Java)

-Microsoft SQL Server

-Spring Security + JWT for authentication

-REST APIs to handle land, soil, weather, crop, and inventory

-Python (ML) for crop recommendation and fertility prediction

-Frontend
-React.js

-Tailwind CSS for UI styling

-Axios for API communication

-Leaflet.js for map interface

-🧪 APIs Used
-[🌾 NARC Soil API (Nepal)] – for soil data

-☁️ Open-Meteo API – for weather and soil moisture forecast

-📦 Installation Guide
-Backend (Spring Boot)
-Install Java 17+

-Install Gradle (or use included wrapper)

-Setup SQL Server and import the database schema

-Run: ./gradlew bootRun

-Frontend (React)
-Install Node.js and npm

-Navigate to frontend/ folder

-Run: npm install

-Start the app: npm start

-🧪 Testing
-Postman used for backend API testing

-Chrome DevTools used for frontend interaction testing

-💡 Future Enhancements
-Admin dashboard for crop and user management

-Real-time weather alerts with notifications

-Integration with local marketplaces for crop selling

-Multilingual support for local farmers
+---

+## 🚀 Features

+### 🌍 Land Selection via Map Interface
+Farmers can select and register plots using an interactive map powered by **Leaflet.js**.

+### 🧪 Soil Fertility Prediction
+Automatically fetches soil nutrient data using external APIs and predicts fertility using a trained **ML model**.

+### ☀️ Weather Forecast Integration
+Provides daily weather data and hourly soil moisture using **Open-Meteo API**.

+### 🌾 AI-Powered Crop Recommendation
+Suggests top 3 crops for the land based on soil and weather using **Random Forest model**.

+### 📦 Inventory Management
+Add, edit, and delete inventory items related to farming (seeds, fertilizers, etc.).

+### 🔐 JWT-based Authentication
+Secured login system with **token generation** and protected backend routes.

+### 📊 Soil and Weather Visualization
+Data is shown with **charts and summaries** to help farmers make informed decisions.

+---

+## 🛠️ Tech Stack

+### 🔙 Backend
+- **Spring Boot (Java)**
+- **Microsoft SQL Server**
+- **Spring Security + JWT** for authentication
+- REST APIs to handle land, soil, weather, crop, and inventory
+- **Python (ML)** for crop recommendation and fertility prediction

+### 🔜 Frontend
+- **React.js**
+- **Tailwind CSS** for UI styling
+- **Axios** for API communication
+- **Leaflet.js** for interactive map

+---

+## 🧪 APIs Used

+- [🌾 NARC Soil API (Nepal)] – for real-time soil data
+- ☁️ **Open-Meteo API** – for weather and soil moisture forecast

+---
+## 💡 Future Enhancements
+### 📊 Admin dashboard for crop and user management

+### ⚠️ Real-time weather alerts with notifications

+### 🛒 Integration with local marketplaces for crop selling

+### 🌐 Multilingual support for local farmers